Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

       - `export TARGET := hw_emu` for targetting hardware emulation (change if needed).
       - The build flow supports both TARGET's in the same `[project-root]`; if you need both results at once, you can do `make all_targets` from the `[project-root]`!
       - Some generated directories are depending on the `TARGET` selection and are further shown as `[dir]_${TARGET}`.
+    - `XPFM_LINUX_PRE_BUILDS`:
+      - `export XPFM_LINUX_PRE_BUILDS := false` for building xpfm and linux (default).
+      - `export XPFM_LINUX_PRE_BUILDS := true` for using the xpfm and linux pre-builds.
+        - Be sure that the environment `PLATFORM_REPO_PATHS` is set and pointing to the `internal_platforms` of the used version.
+          - This should be set by sourcing Vivado `settingsXY.sh` and/or Vitis `settingsXY.sh`
+        - Download the `xilinx-versal-common-v2022.2_10141622.tar.gz` from the Xilinx Website and...
+          - Extract it
+          - cd xilinx-versal-common-v2022.2
+          - xilinx-versal-common-v2022.2 $ ./sdk.sh
+            - Enter target directory for SDK (default: /opt/petalinux/2022.2): `.`
+          - xilinx-versal-common-v2022.2 $ source environment-setup-cortexa72-cortexa53-xilinx-linux
+          - REMARK: The latter must be executed each time you start in a new terminal or when changing versions!
+      - REMARK: Following `LINUX_X_Y` exports are ignored and do not need setup when `export XPFM_LINUX_PRE_BUILDS := true`.
     - `ILA_EN`:
       - `export ILA_EN := 0` for disabling the ILA (default).
       - `export ILA_EN := 1` for enabling the ILA (change if needed).